ibm-messaging/connectivity-pack-kafka-connectors/ibm-connectivity-pack/README.md

 image.imagePullEmail | Image pull secret email ID | dummyEmail
 image.imagePullUsername | Image pull username | iamapikey
 image.imagePullPassword | Image pull password | dummyPassword
-certificate.MTLSenable | Enable mTLS else fallback to TLS | false certificate.generate | Generate new certificates for mTLS/TLS, this should be used for Certificate rotation and this is not honored if certificate.serverSecretName and / or certificate.clientSecretName is given | false certificate.clientSecretName | Already existing mTLS client certificate Kubernetes secret name, if left empty new certificate will be generated on helm install | '' certificate.clientCertPropertyName | Property name in secret which holds mTLS client certificate | 'tls.crt'
+certificate.MTLSenable | Enable mTLS else fallback to TLS | true certificate.generate | Generate new certificates for mTLS/TLS, this should be used for Certificate rotation and this is not honored if certificate.serverSecretName and / or certificate.clientSecretName is given | false certificate.clientSecretName | Already existing mTLS client certificate Kubernetes secret name, if left empty new certificate will be generated on helm install | '' certificate.clientCertPropertyName | Property name in secret which holds mTLS client certificate | 'tls.crt'